slrbnet/repository/content/pages/home.md

 Interested applicants should email a copy of their CV and a short description of their background to Charles Redmon (charles.redmon@ling-phil.ox.ac.uk), quoting "SLRB Indexer Application" in the subject line.
 Also feel free to email us if you have any general inquiries about the job.

-These positions will remain open until filled, but we are looking to fill them quickly so earlier applicants will be given priority.
+This position will remain open until filled, but we are looking to fill them quickly so earlier applicants will be given priority.

 <br>